Understanding Audit Legal Implications

 Despite the potential for lawsuits against auditors, many lawsuits by third parties are unjustified.
 For example, if a third party (i.e., user) sues the auditor because the client (the company being audited) is no longer a viable company, that is not justified, because the auditor is not responsible for making sure that the company can continue operating in the long term.
 The auditor is solely responsible for ensuring that financial statements are presented fairly against the appropriate evaluation criteria.

 In addition, unjustified lawsuits may also involve the phenomenon of audit risk.
 Audit risk is the risk that an auditor will express an inappropriate audit opinion on the financial statements.
-Essentially, these situations deal with errors in the financial statements even after following the relevant auditing rules.
+Essentially, these situations deal with errors in the financial statements that may exist even after following the relevant auditing rules.
 These are simply unfortunate situations when an auditor, for example, decides to pick a sample to audit that is not representative of the entire population of data.
 If, however, an auditor were to not comply with general auditing standards outlined by the governing accounting body, that is called audit failure and is valid grounds for a lawsuit.

 Successful Lawsuits Against Auditors